philipturner/swift-colab/Documentation/MagicCommands.md

 > TODO: Each should have an example of usage in its description.

 The Swift interpreter has various built-in commands for downloading dependencies and interacting with the operating system.
-These start with `%` and behave like the IPython [magic commands](http://ipython.org/ipython-doc/dev/interactive/magics.html). `%system` commands take the role of inline Shell commands in Python notebooks, which start with `!`.
+These start with `%` and behave like the IPython [magic commands](http://ipython.org/ipython-doc/dev/interactive/magics.html). `%system` commands replicate inline Shell commands in Python notebooks, which start with `!`.

 - [Execution Behavior](#execution-behavior)
 - [`%include`](#include)